ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

     ![Trigger Pipeline Manual](../images/Part1/PipelineExampleManualParameters.png)

-3. Watch the results of your build.
-It should run successfully as in the pictures below.
+3. Watch the results of your build pipeline run.
+It should complete successfully as in the pictures below.

     **Pipeline Run Success View Perspective:**

     ![Pipeline Run View](../images/Part1/PipelineRolloutRunView.png)

     !!!
 Success "Pipeline Run Details View"
-        In the pipeline run `Details` view, we can see the pipeline run succeeded with all tasks having a green check mark.
+        In the pipeline run `Details` view, you can see the pipeline run succeeded with all tasks having a green check mark.
 Additionally, the pipeline run in the image was `Triggered By` a user versus an automated source such as an event listener watching for a GitHub push...

     **Pipeline Run Success Logs Perspective:**

     ![Pipeline Run Logs](../images/Part1/PipelineRolloutLogsView.png)

     !!!
 Success "Pipeline Run Logs View"
-        In the pipeline run `Logs` view, we can also see that the pipeline run tasks all have a green check marks.
-Looking at the last task we can see this was a manual build due to our `GIT_MESSAGE` variable printing out its message in the final (`deploy-dev`) task.
+        In the pipeline run `Logs` view, you can also see that the pipeline run tasks all have green check marks.
+Looking at the last task you can see this was a manual build due to your `GIT_MESSAGE` variable printing out its message in the final (`deploy-dev`) task.

 :thumbsup: